ab77/netflix-proxy/README.md

 The following is based on Ubuntu image provided by `Gandi` using` root` login with SSH key only (no password).
 For default non-root `admin` login, adjust step 6 to use `sudo` where nesessary. ~~If using HE tunnel borker, you will definitely need to [disable](http://askubuntu.com/a/484487/412107) native IPv6, as it is enabled by default.~~

-1. Head over to [Gandi](https://www.gandi.net/hosting/iaas/buy) to create a virtual server.
+1. Head over to [Gandi](https://www.gandi.net/hosting/iaas/buy) to create a virtual server in a geographic location of interest.
 2. ~~Create a free [tunnel broker](https://tunnelbroker.net/register.php) account.~~
 3. ~~Create a [regular tunnel](https://tunnelbroker.net/new_tunnel.php).~~
 4. ~~Set the `IPv4 Endpoint` to the IP address of your server, pick a tunnel server in the US and click `Create Tunnel`.~~